EGR314-Team205/EGR314-Team205/index.md

 ### Feedback Controller Diagram

-Below is our feedback controller diagram
+Below is our feedback controller diagram which outlines the simplistic software loop to actuate our motors based on measured sensor data

 ![Feedback Controller Diagram](/media/webpage/feedback_controller.png " Feedback Controller Diagram")